Media Applications for the 2017 Yokohama World Time Attack Challenge are NOW Closed

 A: Yes.
 The Media Briefing is compulsory.
 If you haven’t attended the Media Briefing you may not permitted to enter the restricted areas of the track.

-Q: If I don’t have a Media Pass can I still photograph around the pits area and the garages?
+Q: If I don’t have a Media Pass can I still photograph around the garages?

 A: Yes.
 WTAC is one of the few motorsport events that lets you get close and personal with the race cars and their crew.
 Normal, common sense rules apply; don’t obstruct the movement of the car, the crew or other spectators.